TurboWarp/docs/docs/website/unshared-projects.md

 **For embedding in other websites:** To embed unshared projects in other websites, either Share the project on Scratch or download the project to your computer with the File > Save to your computer menu in the Scratch editor, and use the [TurboWarp Packager](https://packager.turbowarp.org/) to convert this project to a standalone file that [can be embedded](/packager/embedding).

-There may be ways to generate links for unshared or "unlisted" projects that Scratch's policies do not allow us to discuss on this page.

 ## This is a good thing {#good-thing}

 Securing unshared projects is a decade overdue.